Salesforce, Inc. (NYSE:CRM) Shares Sold by Fifth Third Bancorp

 Wall Street Analysts Forecast Growth

 CRM has been the topic of several analyst reports.
-Mizuho raised their target price on Salesforce from $200.00 to $225.00 and gave the company a “buy” rating in a research report on Thursday, March 2nd.
-UBS Group lifted their price target on Salesforce from $162.00 to $210.00 and gave the company a “neutral” rating in a research report on Thursday, March 2nd.
-Loop Capital lifted their price target on Salesforce from $150.00 to $190.00 and gave the company a “hold” rating in a research report on Thursday, March 2nd.
-Cowen lifted their price target on Salesforce from $160.00 to $170.00 and gave the company an “outperform” rating in a research report on Tuesday, February 21st.
-Finally, Macquarie lifted their price target on Salesforce from $218.00 to $225.00 and gave the company an “outperform” rating in a research report on Thursday, March 2nd.
+Cowen cut Salesforce from an “outperform” rating to a “market perform” rating in a research report on Friday, January 20th.
+Citigroup lifted their price target on Salesforce from $182.00 to $210.00 and gave the company a “neutral” rating in a research report on Friday, March 3rd.
+Raymond James lifted their price target on Salesforce from $200.00 to $240.00 and gave the company a “strong-buy” rating in a research report on Thursday, March 2nd.
+Northland Securities lifted their price target on Salesforce from $150.00 to $181.00 and gave the company a “market perform” rating in a research report on Thursday, March 2nd.
+Finally, Royal Bank of Canada reiterated an “outperform” rating and set a $225.00 price target on shares of Salesforce in a research report on Friday, March 24th.
 One investment analyst has rated the stock with a sell rating, twelve have assigned a hold rating, twenty-eight have issued a buy rating and one has issued a strong buy rating to the stock.
 According to MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and an average price target of $211.24.

 Insider Transactions at Salesforce